mongodb-js/charts-embed-sdk/examples/click-events-basic/readme.md

 ## Background

-⚠ _This example uses Beta functionality which is subject to change before the release.
-You must use the `@beta` tagged version of `@mongodb-js/charts-embed-dom` to use this functionality._

 🎮 _[Play with a live demo of this sample here](https://codesandbox.io/s/github/mongodb-js/charts-embed-sdk/tree/master/examples/click-events-basic)_

 MongoDB Charts allows you to create visualizations of your MongoDB data using a simple web interface.
 You can view the visualizations within the Charts UI, or you can use the Embedding feature to render the charts in an external web application.